cotes2020/jekyll-theme-chirpy/_posts/en/2023-02-10-bustracker.md

 I thought another nice functionality, will be to play a small ringtone when it is time to go to work.
 So I also added a piezo speaker to my shopping list.

 ## Writing the code
-As I said previously, the goal of this project was to have a working prototype quickly and a lot of Arduino library was already available for the screen and the rotary encoder.
-That's why I chose to develop the ESP32 software with the Arduino framework.
+As I said previously, the goal of this project was to have a working prototype quickly.
+Because a lot of Arduino library was already available for the screen and the rotary encoder, I chose to develop the ESP32 software with the Arduino framework.

 I separated each functionality in its class to improve the code readability :
 - **Controller** : Decode signal from the rotary encoder and create callback for user events (button pressed, rotated, ...).